mvysny/vaadin-on-kotlin/docs/dsl_explained-v10.md

 }
 ```

-Yet writing `this.` to guard ourselves from this issue is highly annoying.
+Yet writing `this.` to protect ourselves from this kind of issue is highly annoying.
 Therefore we will use another technique:
 the [DSL markers](https://kotlinlang.org/docs/reference/type-safe-builders.html#scope-control-dslmarker-since-11).
 If we mark both `textField()`, `formLayout()` and `HasComponents` with a particular DSL Marker annotation (in our case, `@VaadinDsl` annotation), that would
 prevent Kotlin from crossing to the outer receiver.
 However, we can't add annotation to the `HasComponents` interface since it's bundled in the Vaadin jar and